sigasi/sigasi_insights/content/faq.md

    * On Windows you can find the PID using the *Task Manager*.
 The *Details* tab shows the PID of every process.
    * On Linux running a command like `ps -eo pid,cmd | grep java` can show you the PID.
 1. Run `jstack -l PID` in a command window and save the output to a text file.

+If you are using the Sigasi Studio plugin and have a matching JDK version installed on your machine, you can use the `jstack` command from JDK.

 ### Obtaining a stack trace using the console log